 Installing

-If you have not already worked through the Quickstart Howto guide, you should start there to get familar with the product.
+If you have not already worked through the Quickstart Howto guide, you should start there to get familiar with the product.
 Afterwards, return here to then move onto planning and deploying your production service.

 Planning

 There are some considerations when deploying the service.
 These decisions need to be made ahead of time as Azure does not allow for many of the decisions here to be changed after the install.
 For example changing the tier, location or SLA requires a new installation.
-Parameters that may be changed post install are labelled, otherwise assume they cannot be without migrating to a new deployment.
+Parameters that may be changed post install are labeled, otherwise assume they cannot be without migrating to a new deployment.

 RADNAC has been carefully designed to incur only negligible costs outside of the instances used.
 The single exception to this is data stored in Azure Monitor which depends on how much activity there is on-premise for your wireless network.
 This in practice tends to be insignificant as not much is generated, outside of the education sector, as this is where logs and metrics of the usage of the service is located.
 There are cost controls accessible to you, in particular ‘Log data retention’ and ‘Log data export (to Azure Storage)’.